 Remember: Give Google all the local information it needs

-When setting up your Google My Business profile, it’s really important that you fill out ALL the information that Google asks you for, including business category, services, products and opening hours — the more information that you can supply to Google, the more likely it is to surface your business in local search results.
+When setting up your Google My Business profile, it’s really important that you provide all the information that Google asks you for, including business category, services, products and opening hours — the more information that you can supply to Google, the more likely it is to surface your business in local search results.

 Google gives you a score for how complete your listing is — try your best to get this up to 100%.